 Published: 30.05.2025

-Volunteering in a shelter, an acting course or an expedition with Pepa the butterfly - these are all experiences that Anna Pavlíková is taking away from the bronze level of the DofE programme.
+Volunteering at the shelter, taking an acting course or going on an expedition with Pepa the butterfly - these are all experiences that she takes away from the bronze level of the programme DofE Anna Pavlíková.
 She admits that she hesitated for a long time before applying, but now she knows it was worth it.
-The DofE has taught her patience, perseverance and good time management, and has shown her that she can do what she used to fear.
+DofE taught her patience, perseverance and good time management and showed her that she could do what she was afraid of before.

 Do you remember when you started at the DofE?